lexman/tuttle/doc/tutorial_errors.md

 ```

 The output displays `tuttlefile_1` which the identifier of the *process* in the *workflow*.
 The identifier is made from
 the filename `tuttlefile` and the line number of the process.
-After the identifier, we can see all the outputs
+After the identifier, we can see the outputs
-of the process.
+of the process...
+In our case, it is the output of the unzip command.

 We have ran our first *workflow*.
 We can take a look at our workspace :